JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [ ] monster patrol strategies (explore, guard, rest)
 - [ ] worth looking at [Leafwing input manager](https://github.com/Leafwing-Studios/leafwing-input-manager) for keyboard input handling (and mouse)
   - [ ] The player movement throttling can probably be simplified by resetting the key press, or using logic like monster throttling, of perhaps Leafwing makes this simpler.
+- [x] magic map
+  - [x] rename RevealDungeonCheatEvent etc to RevealDungeonEvent and have it work in cheat mode vs magic item mode.
+It magic item mode, map only revealed to one player

 ## Issues

-- [ ] If you move the mouse on mac app right when it is starting, it crashes.
+- [x] If you move the mouse on mac app right when it is starting, it crashes.

 ```
 thread 'Compute Task Pool (2)' panicked at src/player/player_actions/do_player_action.rs:73:5: